Drivers, experience and crash history

 Repaying a claim

-Under the old insurance system, if you were found responsible for a crash, you could repay the cost of the claim to ICBC so it wouldn’t affect your insurance premium.
-However, this allowed some drivers to mask the true risk they represent.
+Under the old insurance model, if you were found responsible for a crash, you could repay the cost of the claim to ICBC so it wouldn't affect your insurance premium.
+However, this meant that the true risk of drivers repaying claims wasn't accurately represented.

 If you’d like to repay a claim, see your Autoplan broker or